Nanotechnology breakthrough could dramatically improve medical tests

 The increased performance could greatly improve the early detection of cancer, Alzheimer's disease and other disorders by allowing doctors to detect far lower concentrations of telltale markers than was previously practical.

 The Princeton researchers tackled this limitation by using nanotechnology to greatly amplify the faint fluorescence from a sample.
 By fashioning glass and gold structures so small they could only be seen with a powerful electron microscope, the scientists were able to drastically increase the fluorescence signal compared to conventional immunoassays, leading to a 3-million-fold improvement in the limit of detection.
-That is, the enhanced immunoassay would require 3 million times fewer biomarkers to be present compared to a conventional immunoassay.
-(In technical terms, the researchers measured an improvement in the detection limit from 0.9 nanomolars to 300 attomolars.)
+That is, to produce a measurable glow, the enhanced immunoassay would require 3 million times fewer biomarkers to be present compared to a conventional immunoassay.

-"This advance opens many new and exciting opportunities for immunoassays and other detectors, as well as in disease early detection and treatment," said Stephen Chou, the Joseph C. Elgin Professor of Engineering, who led the research team.
-"Furthermore, the new assay is very easy to use, since for the person conducting the test, there will be no difference from the old one– they do the procedure in exactly the same way."
+"This advance opens many new and exciting opportunities for immunoassays and other detectors, as well as in disease early detection and treatment," said Stephen Chou, Princeton's Joseph C. Elgin Professor of Engineering, who led the research team.
+"Furthermore, the new assay is very easy to use, since for the person conducting the test, there will be no difference from the old one — they do the procedure in exactly the same way."

 In a typical immunoassay, a sample such as blood, saliva or urine is taken from a patient and added to small glass vials containing antibodies that are designed to "capture" or bind to biomarkers of interest in the sample.
 Another set of antibodies that have been labeled with a fluorescent molecule are then added to the mix.
 If the biomarkers are not present in the vials, the fluorescent detection antibodies do not attach to anything and are washed away.
 The new technology developed at Princeton allows the fluorescence to be seen when very few antibodies find their mark.